pvrc/FoodTruck/STYLE.md

 When viewed, by other scripts, they will be able to use `Counter` to get values, but not modify them.
 However, you may have noticed that when setting variables to protected or private, they are hidden from Unity's Inspector by default.
-We can force it to be shown via an [Attribute](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/).
+We can force it to be shown via an [Attribute](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/), which can only be used on variables.
 In this case, we'll use the UnityEngine-specific attribute `[SerializeField]` like this:
 ```csharp
 #region Properties
 [SerializeField]